 The National Bureau of Enforcement publishes the 6-month report on simplified case management of 2021.From January to June 2021, 13,199 debt repayment applications were submitted to the Simplified Case Management Service;In 6 months, the Simplified Case Management Service completed 9070 cases;Out of the completed cases in the mentioned period, within 10 days of voluntary payment, payment was made in 79, and the agreement was approved in 2013 cases.Demand for the service is increasing, as there are frequent decisions on the distribution of funds, as well as the number of cases completed within the agreement and voluntary payment period as a result of simplified case management.

-The National Bureau of Enforcement publishes the statistics of the conciliation between the parties during 3 months of 2020.Since January through March of 2020, the National Bureau of Enforcement had a settlement and split rate of 2,654 cases;During the reporting period, 114 cases from the cases of evocation of the property from illegal ownership were completed by the conciliation between the parties and therefore forced evictions were not carried out;During the same period, in the result of the settlement, the declared auctions were terminated in 185 cases and the properties were not sold;
+The National Bureau of Enforcement publishes statistics on the 6-month agreement rate for 2021.From January to June 2021, the agreement and restructuring rate between the parties at the National Bureau of Enforcement was 4126 units;During the reporting period, 59 cases of illegal property claims were settled and, consequently, forced evictions were not carried out;During the same period, as a result of the agreement, the announced auction was terminated in 222 cases and the property was not sold;

 The National Bureau of Enforcement participated in the Standing Council Meeting of the International Union of Judicial Officers (UIHJ).The Chairman of the National Bureau of Enforcement, Erekle Ghvinianidze, addressed the conference participants and spoke about the changes planned in the Georgian enforcement system and current issues.